easyaspi314/gbasnek/README.md

 a smol snek game for the gba

-it is 352 bytes smol and wishes to become smoller
+it is 352 bytes smol and wishes 2 become smoller

 ### how 2 play